Skip to main content

 2. Select the IAM Role tab

-5. Enter your AWS Region (e.g., us-east-1 — must match the region where you enabled Bedrock model access)
+5. Enter your AWS Region (must match the region where you’ve enabled Bedrock model access)

 Method 2: Bedrock API Key

-This is the simplest setup.
-You generate an API key directly from the Amazon Bedrock console — no IAM user or role creation needed.
+The simplest setup — generate an API key directly from the Bedrock console.
+No IAM role or Cognito pool needed.

 AWS Setup